StefanFabian/qml6_ros2_plugin/docs/pages/Time.rst

 Please note that due to limitations in QML and JavaScript mathematical operations for Time and Duration are not possible.

+Time and Duration have a ``sec`` and a ``nanosec`` property representing the seconds and nanoseconds part of the time or duration similar to the ROS 2 message type.
+While they can be modified, there is no change notification emitted when doing so due to limitations of the Qt type used.
+Also note that ``nanosec`` is the time or duration part of the second and not a total nanosecond count.
+If you require the total nanosecond count, use the ``nanoseconds()`` method.

 API
 ---
 .. doxygenclass:: qml6_ros2_plugin::Time